nicomollet/stormbringer/README.md

 * Less.js: serves .less files for admin users
 * Gravity Forms integration
 * Gallery with caption over the thumbnail
+* JS and CSS libraries are called from cdnjs
+* Includes Lightbox for Bootstrap 3 by @ashleydw

 Installation
 -----------